Upgrading PingFederate ¶

 Download the latest version of the PingFederate Server distribution .zip archive from the Ping Identity website.
 Extract the distribution .zip archive into

 See Upgrading PingFederate on Linux Systems for more information.

 ~/tmp/pf93/instanceon top of your current profile.
-Be careful not to directly copy over and replace
+Avoid directly copying over and replacing

 right-click-> Select for compare on the old file and